clearlinux/clear-linux-documentation/source/tutorials/zfs.rst

    sudo ln -s ./etc/systemd/system/zfs-import-cache.service /etc/systemd/system/
    sudo ln -s ./etc/systemd/system/zfs-mount.service /etc/systemd/system/

-   systemctl enable zfs-import-cache
-   systemctl enable zfs-import.target
+   sudo systemctl enable zfs-import-cache sudo systemctl enable zfs-import.target

-   systemctl enable zfs-mount
-   systemctl enable zfs.target
+   sudo systemctl enable zfs-mount sudo systemctl enable zfs.target

 OpenZFS requires you to explicitly install and enable the services you want.
-If you want to use other ZFS service units, symlink them similarly to the example shown above.
+If you want to use other ZFS service units, you might create symlinks for them, similar to the example shown above.

 Load the kernel module at boot
 ==============================